nishiegroe/nishiegroe/README.md

 </h3>

 <h3 align="center">
-    I'm a Full-Stack developer with a love for frontend development.
+    A Full-Stack developer with a love for frontend development.
 </h3>

 ---